-The NSEA believes that the school environment should be free from all forms of bullying.
+The NSEA believes that the school environment, including school-sponsored events and activities, should be free from all forms of bullying.
 Bullying is the repeated intimidation of others by real or perceived infliction of physical, verbal, written, electronically transmitted, or emotional abuse.